shipt/py-volley/README.md

 Stop all services and data stores
 `make stop`

+# CI / CD

+This is a [Kubedashian](https://kubedashian.shipt.com/apps/ml-bundle-engine) project.

+See `.drone.yml` for build and test gates and Concourse for deployment status.
+Refer to infraspec.yml for infrastructure and dedployment definition criteria.

+# Monitoring

+Production and Staging queue size [Grafana dashboards](https://metrics.shipt.com/d/5dtDxKK7k/ml-bundle-engine-queues)

 ## Testing

 `make test.unit` Runs unit tests on individual components with mocked responses dependencies external to the code.
 Docker is not involved in this process.